Ultimate Guide To WordPress RSS

 • http://www.yourdomain.com/blog/comments/feed (if your WP site installation is in a subdomain, e.g. “blog”)

-Being able to access an RSS feed for single posts can be useful.
-For example, you may want to add feeds from specific posts to RSS aggregator sites, or you may have created a valuable resource that other online users will want to syndicate.
+Being able to access an RSS feed for a single post item can be useful.
+For example, you may want to add feeds from specific items to RSS directories, or you may have created a valuable resource that other online users will want to syndicate.

-The formula for using an RSS feed for single posts is shown below:
+The formula for making an RSS feed for individual post items is shown below:

 (Single Post Feed)

-Note: By default, if you only add “/feed” to the end of the URI of your post, WordPress will return the comments for your post, not the post content itself.
+Note: By default, if you only append “/feed” to the end of the post, WordPress will return the comments made on that post, not actual post content itself.

-Some your site users may only want to syndicate content from specific categories.
+Some your site visitors may only want to syndicate content about certain categories.
 They may not want to subscribe to all of your site’s content.

 (Copy your category link address …)

-Your category RSS feed now only displays content published under that particular category …
+Your category RSS feed now only contains content published in this particular category …

 The WordPress Codex also provides different ways to create feeds not just for post categories, but also feeds for tags, authors, search, etc.